Parents and Therapist Impressed with 5-YO Boy’s Large Improvements in Short Time

 Struggled with impulsivity Now much less impulsive

 Mario is a sweet 5-year-old boy who struggled with attention and impulsivity.
 I worked with him over a 12-week period with 1 session a week.
 When I first started to see Mario, he presented with delayed fine and gross motor skills, difficulty with bilateral coordination and balance, neck and shoulder tension while writing and completing fine motor tasks, and impulsivity.
-After talking to his family about his challenges at home and in community, I tested his primitive reflexes and noted ATNR [Asymmetrical Tonic Neck Reflex]and TLR [Tonic Labyrinthine Reflex]were significantly retained.
-Mario was unable to move his head without moving his body during testing.
+After talking to his family about his challenges at home and in community, I tested his primitive reflexes and noted ATNR [Asymmetrical Tonic Neck Reflex] and TLR [Tonic Labyrinthine Reflex] were significantly retained.

 Over the next 2 weeks, I introduced rhythmic movements to the family and started each session with completion of rhythmic movements.
 During the first week, Mario was able to tolerate each rhythmic movement for 5 seconds.
 I then taught the parent how to carry over these movements in the home.
 I quickly found out that the family was struggling to carry the movements out, due to not having hands on experience with me present.
 Therefore, I sat down with Mario and his family and had his mother practice the rhythmic movements prior to leaving that session.
 Within 2 weeks, Mario was able to tolerate 20 seconds of passive rhythmic movements [from the Brain and Sensory Foundations course] and his relaxation and enjoyment was observable during each movement.